Get a peer review of your building's structure cost with NO risk. Click here to get started

 What’s Next

-Demolition is underway with full construction expected to begin in early fall 2025, with completion anticipated in spring 2027.
+Construction began in fall 2025, with completion anticipated in spring 2027.

 For developers and architects across New England, The Paragon is a case study in coastal resilience and mixed-use placemaking.
 It demonstrates how regulatory challenges can be addressed with creative design, disciplined engineering, and collaboration across public and private stakeholders.

-Stay tuned for updates as The Paragon moves toward groundbreaking—reshaping Nantasket Beach for the next century.
+Stay tuned for updates as The Paragon moves through construction, reshaping Nantasket Beach.